MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ### Poisoning Attacks and Defenses: 2022

+- BackdoorBench: A Comprehensive Benchmark of Backdoor Learning. [[paper]](https://arxiv.org/abs/2206.12654) [[code]](https://github.com/sclbd/backdoorbench)
+  - Baoyuan Wu, Hongrui Chen, Mingda Zhang, Zihao Zhu, Shaokui Wei, Danni Yuan, Chao Shen, Hongyuan Zha.
+  - Key Word: Backdoor Learning; Benchmark.
+  - <details><summary>Digest</summary> We find that the evaluations of new methods are often unthorough to verify their claims and real performance, mainly due to the rapid development, diverse settings, as well as the difficulties of implementation and reproducibility.
+Without thorough evaluations and comparisons, it is difficult to track the current progress and design the future development roadmap of the literature.
+To alleviate this dilemma, we build a comprehensive benchmark of backdoor learning, called BackdoorBench.
+It consists of an extensible modular based codebase (currently including implementations of 8 state-of-the-art (SOTA) attack and 9 SOTA defense algorithms), as well as a standardized protocol of a complete backdoor learning.
+We also provide comprehensive evaluations of every pair of 8 attacks against 9 defenses, with 5 poisoning ratios, based on 5 models and 4 datasets, thus 8,000 pairs of evaluations in total.

 - Natural Backdoor Datasets. [[paper]](https://arxiv.org/abs/2206.10673) [[code]](https://github.com/uchicago-sandlab/naturalbackdoors)
   - Emily Wenger, Roma Bhattacharjee, Arjun Nitin Bhagoji, Josephine Passananti, Emilio Andere, Haitao Zheng, Ben Y. Zhao.
   - Key Word: Natural Backdoor Attacks.